 I like to look at my account balance every now and then.
 A quiet "Oh That's It, Yes" washes over me when I see all those seven figures and three commas.
 It makes the stomach cramps, the stinky office, and the spiteful secretary worth it.
 So, I'm living a squalid life.
 Granted, my office looks like a brothel, I love it.
 The way different shades of paper, old and new, collect and gather up and stack, how scrunched-up newspaper mounds in corners, silted Ă©lan like those Chinese terracotta soldiers, plexus of my life work.
 It's healthy to crave the palpable; something blunt as an iron sledge, eager to grab for its own good, in this life of numbers and takeaway food, of surface and plenty.

 This job makes me sick, in my guts.
 I wonder how the hedonists do it.
-I eat a lot of fried food—if I had such a thing as a hobby, then Micky D's, KFC, Subbers and any Chinese near me are my past times.
+I eat a lot of fried foodâif I had such a thing as a hobby, then Micky D's, KFC, Subbers and any Chinese near me are my past times.
 I'll also indulge in a slice of schadenfreude if I'm fortunate enough to come upon it.
 I pass time by taking substance and rubbernecking at glossy-lit menus.
 I transfigure numbers so the mirror reflects something else.
 I pass time by filling myself up to my gullet.

 So I'll be sitting down typing away some data, but the food sloshes around in my stomach, my focus jitters like my fingers tapping at the keyboard.
 My stomach burns, it's trying to digest all the fat and cheap grease.
 I feel a cold sweat accumulate on my nose, from holding in flatulence (when I'm feeling charitable to dear Maria, I sit in my tangled-up fart-filled pain).
 I want to bathe, to be clean, and rest, but oh look, it's fifteen-oh-seven, which means my fifteen is late.
 I could have gone to the bathroom, to fart in the bowl, maybe push out a turd if I'm lucky.
 My stomach is burning something chthonic, but I stay firmly seated on my ass and remain tranquil within this horrible cardboard cutout interaction I'm about to have, like the good white-collar worker I am.

-But, I am the cookbook man, and THIS IS WHAT I DO.
+I'm the cookbook man; I cook books.
+Some people call it money laundering, but I like to call myself a cooker of books.
+Creative accountancy is the formal expression.
+I cook books.
+I've come to terms with such a life.
+Things could be worse⊠But, I am the cookbook man, and THIS IS WHAT I DO.
 I'm unmarried, because I'm negligent of peoples, places, and things which do not align with my interests.
 When I was much younger, I wanted to become one with a special little lady.
 A simple, humble, noble goal.
 Nothing else mattered, as long as I had a 'she' to come back to.
 I gave it a shot, but I'm much too greedy with my time.
 I like cookin' books too much.
 Well, alright, it isn't that I like to cook books, it's simply what I do.
 Wake up in the morning, have a bite to eat, then I'm in my kitchen.
 First thing I do is turn on the old fryer, get that oil nice and hot; now I can get cookin'.

-yeah and he eats in his office, it's disgusting.
+Her not-so-silent judgement is the worst; I once overheard her talking to her friend on the phone. "âŠyeah and he eats in his office, it's disgusting.
 The place smells like Red Rooster.
 Yeah- yeah...
 Yeah I know but the pay is pretty good, and anyway, I'd like to have this experience on a resume.
 But sometimes I feel like his mother.
 He's a pig.
 He's nice, but sometimes he comes out with food around his mouth and it makes me gag."

 I imagine her holding her palm against the receiver-end of the phone to actually gag.
 "It makes me painfully aware of my own body, where shit comes out from my asshole.
 And his sweat stockpiles in the room, like incense.
 I get flashes of thoughts about the bottom of his seat, what kind of hell that would be.
 That's my form of torture.
 You can do anything to me, but please, never duct-tape my head onto Vaughn's work chair."